sodadata/docs/soda-cl/failed-rows-checks.md

 ## Set a sample limit

-By default, Soda Core sends 100 failed row samples to Soda Cloud.
-You can limit the number of sample rows that Soda Core using the `samples limit` configuration key:value pair, as in the following example.
+By default, Soda Library sends 100 failed row samples to Soda Cloud.
+You can limit the number of sample rows that Soda Library using the `samples limit` configuration key:value pair, as in the following example.
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: